abujaber44/Premier-League-Stats-App-CLI-/README.md

 # Premier League Statistics CLI

-A command-line interface that retrieves data from "www.apifootball.com" API about the English Premier League 2019/2020.
+A command-line interface that retrieves data from an API provided by "www.apifootball.com" about the English Premier League 2019/2020.
 Built as portfolio project requirement for Flatiron School Full-stack Web development program.

 ## Getting Started